WE THE DREAMER

 • Small perceptual experiments in how reality appears

-Choose Again: Let the scene appear as if interpretation is optional, and treat awareness as the primary reference before you label, defend, or fix.
+I Choose Dream-First: Let the scene appear as if interpretation is optional, and treat awareness as the primary reference before you label, defend, or fix.
 Hold one step back from the first conclusion, and select the next move from observation rather than urgency.

 • Not denial, dissociation, or “positive thinking.”